You are here

 - letter of recommendation from host institution if you are doing a service project*

-The application deadline for Summer 2017 is February 16.
+The application deadline for Summer 2018 will be announced in February.
 Decisions will be made before Spring break to allow students to plan accordingly.

 *All recommendation letters should be emailed directly to Erin Kotmel.